 It is possible to "bridge" two Ethernet adapters together (for example, eth0 and eth1).
 When you bridge two Ethernet networks, the two networks become one single (larger) Ethernet network.

 One reason you would bridge Ethernet connections is to monitor traffic flowing across an Ethernet cable.
-For example, in my home network I have a cable modem connected to a wireless router.
-I wanted to monitor the traffic flowing between these two devices, but I don't want to change anything about the IP addressing on my network.
+For example, an inline sniffer to monitor the traffic flowing between these two devices, such as a router and the switch.
+(Using tools like ntop, Wireshark, and tcpdump.)

 The Debian wiki provides a good overview of how to use brctl and the /etc/network/interfaces file to create and set up bridges.
 Typing man bridge-utils-interfaces at a command prompt provides additional detail.

-In my case I was able to set up a simple Ethernet bridge by placing this text into my /etc/network/interfaces file:
+You can set up a simple Ethernet bridge by installing bridge-utils placing this text into /etc/network/interfaces file:

-Using auto br0 ensures that the bridge starts when the computer reboots, and using iface br0 inet dhcp provided my laptop with its own IP address on the single (larger) Ethernet network.
+Using auto br0 ensures that the bridge starts when the computer reboots, and using iface br0 inet dhcp provides the computer with its own IP address on the single (larger) Ethernet network.